The Journey of an Online Order Through the 3PL Fulfillment Process

 As soon as an order is sent to your 3PL, it is assigned to a picking team.
 The picking team receives a picking list of the items, quantities, and storage locations at the facility to collect the ordered products from their respective locations.

 When all items in an order have been picked, it’s time to get them securely packed up.
 Some 3PLs will charge for packing materials as a separate line item, while others include them as part of their fulfillment services.

-At ShipBob, for example, plain, standard packing materials — brown boxes, yellow bubble mailers, white poly bags, packing tape, bubble wrap, and airfill — are included.
+At ShipBob, for example, plain, standard packing materials — brown boxes, yellow bubble mailers, white poly bags, packing tape, and dunnage — are included.
 We strive to choose the best packing materials to both protect your products and achieve the lowest practical dimensional weight.
 We also allow our clients to use custom packing materials to put their brand front and center at an additional cost.